shalevdavid/SpatialOrderSFM/README.md

 # SpatialOrderSFM
-Estimation for Number of Correct Matches using Spatial Order C++ Implementation and integration into Colmap SFM Open-Source
+Estimation for Number of Correct Matches using Spatial Order.
+C++ Implementation and integration into Colmap SFM Open-Source.